-On the surface, Goldeneye 007 is an unassuming licensed FPS with ho-hum pre-release build-up.
+On the surface, Goldeneye 007 is an unassuming licensed FPS with a ho-hum pre-release build-up.

 Everything about Goldeneye 007 just worked.
-The missions mirrored the film’s events with satisfying action and “stealth” (used very loosely here, it’s still applicable) gameplay.
-Campaign level design is doubly impressive considering the occasionally repeated locale.
-Don’t worry, the narrative dictates it.
+The missions mirrored the film’s events with satisfying action and “stealth” (used very loosely here, but it’s still applicable) gameplay.
+The campaign’s level design is doubly impressive, considering the occasionally repeated locale.
+But don’t worry; the narrative dictates it.

 Of course, everyone remembers the multiplayer as an addictive, competitive, and enjoyable console FPS.
-Age hasn’t done well for its legacy, but you can’t take away the glory days of everyone trying to instantly pick Oddjob.
+Unfortunately, age hasn’t done well for its legacy, but you can’t take away the glory days of everyone trying to pick Oddjob instantly.

 While the Pokemon titles on Nintendo 64 weren’t the traditional baseline games, that doesn’t mean they weren’t enjoyable.
 Pokemon Snap offered a different way to catch ’em all.
 Instead of filling your Pokedex, you caught them on your film roll.